bartificer/programming-by-stealth/docs/pbs24.md

 }
 ```

 This very simple config does two things.
 Firstly, it sets a configuration variable on the default theme that suppresses JSDoc’s default behaviour of adding the code itself into the documentation.
-I find it just makes the documentation more difficult to read, but if you want to see what it looks like, just change the `false` to a `true`.
+I find it just makes the documentation more difficult to read.
+If you want to see what it looks like, just change the `false` to a `true`.
 Secondly, it enables JSDoc’s built-in but optional Markdown plugin.
 When this plugin is enabled, you can use [Markdown syntax](https://daringfireball.net/projects/markdown/syntax) within JSDoc descriptions.

 ### JSDoc Comments